-Recently we touched on trading gift cards for bitcoin, and with that, a topic that deserved its own article is handling disputes when trading gift cards.
+Recently we touched on trading gift cards for bitcoin; with that, a topic that deserved its own article is handling disputes when trading gift cards.
 If you are a genuine seller of gift cards, there are things you can do to significantly minimize the chances of you having to deal with disputed trades and perhaps even avoid them in the first place.

 Trade Dispute Basics

-When there is an issue during the trade, sometimes it can’t get amicably resolved between you and your trading partner, so on P2P marketplaces like LocalCoinSwap, a moderator steps in to help determine the issue and release the cryptocurrency held in escrow to one party or the other.
+When there is an issue during the trade, sometimes it can’t get amicably resolved between you and your trading partner, so on P2P marketplaces like LocalCoinSwap, a moderator steps in to help determine the issue and then release the cryptocurrency held in escrow to one party or the other.

 Actual Ownership Matters

 While gift cards can be a massive tool for those that are underbanked or that struggle to access financial instruments outside their region, it’s essential to recognize the risks when trading gift cards.
 Understanding what some of the primary dangers are and how they can affect you if you don’t consider the history of any cards you accept yourself or are trying to trade with others can help you trade with fewer hassles.

 Having a code to a gift card is a bit like relying on someone else to keep a promise, and the problem further compounds when multiple people are all relying on someone else to do the same.
 While this sounds a bit convoluted (and it can be), this problem commonly occurs as gift cards are traded and exchanged in various ways by brokers and third parties.

 Unfortunately, some popular marketplaces to trade gift cards for crypto have become less capable of handling the load of gift card exchange.
 Thankfully, at LocalCoinSwap, support times are low, and staff will go the extra mile to ensure that it will be achieved if there’s an excellent potential outcome.